MYSTERY SCIENCE THEATER 3000

 • The Bots are present during the invention exchange for the first time.

 • Gypsy’s light is still off.

 • You know, it’s a little embarrassing to hear Josh say that this movie stars “no one.”
 Not really true.
-Maybe George Nader wasn’t a recognizable Hollywood face at this point, but he became one.
+Maybe George Nader never got from B-list to A-list (due to personal reasons) but he was pretty well known.
 We’ve already encountered him in episode K18-THE MILLION EYES OF SU-MURU and we’ll meet him again in episode 420-THE HUMAN DUPLICATORS.

 • The theater seats are again green.

 • Josh sneezes in the theater during the first short.
 They just keep going.
 Joel expresses some surprise at this, but Josh covers well.
 Trace just says “‘zunt!”
 (Short for “gesundheit,” I guess.)

 • When something that looks like a dartboard appears during the short, Joel’s produces a giant dart.
 Tom Servo, perhaps fearful of what will happen to the screen, pleads with him not to use it.

 • Elmer Bernstein, whose name Tom Servo seems to find amusing during the credits, went on to do some great scores (including “The Magnificent Seven” and “The Great Escape” ).
 This one really isn’t that bad, in fact.

 • Yet more jokes at the expense of Isaac Asimov.
 I’d never noticed how often they do that in this first season.